 A Research Tip: Over sixty variants of the name Fifield, including the archaic, have been noted.
 Having trouble finding records on your Fifield relatives?
 Try, for example, Fefeld, Phifeild, Fyphild, and so on.
 As late as 1978-1981 Phifield and Phyfield appear in the U.S. Social Security death index.
 Fyfield, and Fiefield appear in the 1881 U.K. census.

 My name is Peter Fifield Wells; my mother was born a Fifield.
 I have been researching Fifields for several years and have a data base of several thousand U.S. Fifields.
 I also have data from England, Australia, New Zealand, Canada, and even Barbados and Bermuda.
-In 1994 I started publishing a Fifield newsletter covering primarily the U.S. branches.
+Starting in 1994 I published a Fifield newsletter fo ten years covering primarily the U.S. branches.
 The emphasis of the newsletter is genealogical research on Fifields.
-We have been holding an annual Fifield reunion in Connecticut.
+For a while we were part of an annual Fifield reunion in Connecticut.
 Please contact me about your Fifields, wherever they are.
 I have more Fifield data which, for one reason or another, is not included in this website.

 Please send e-mail to: PFWells@alum.MIT.edu